nickk-dv/rock/doc/overview.md

 const ENABLE_GFX: bool = true;
 const ERROR_MESSAGE: []u8 = "out of bounds";
 ```
+---

 ### Globals
-The global's value must be able to be **evaluated at compile time**.
+The global's value must be **evaluatable at compile time**.
 Globals have a memory address and **can be referenced**.
-It's value can be changed at runtime when declared with `mut` keyword.
+It's value can be changed at runtime, when declared with `mut` keyword.

 Globals are defined with the `global` keyword:
 ```rs